zuhlke/engineering-posts/published/blazor-project-structure.md

 Did you ever wonder what is a nice way of structuring your Blazor application?

-I will show you how I structure my Blazor projects (as well as this very blog).
+I will show you how I structure my Blazor projects.
 What are the upside in contrast to the "default" structuring you get with the Blazor template.

 The default has basically three main folders: